james2doyle/saltjs/README.md

 ### How it works

-It uses a regular expression to map different queries you pass through it to their native get functions.
+It uses an array string to map different queries you pass through it to their native get functions.

 ```javascript
 // get by id